-Despite heart failure with preserved ejection fraction (HFpEF) accounting for approximately half of all chronic heart failure (CHF) cases, and despite our improved understanding of the pathophysiology, pharmacological treatments with proven outcomes benefits in HFpEF have been elusive thus far.
-Indeed, clinical trials of agents with proven efficacy in reduced ejection fraction (HFrEF) patients have consistently fallen short in HFpEF studies.
-Drug treatment, therefore, focuses on the management of comorbidities, with first-line treatment typically consisting of RAAS inhibitors, beta blockers, and diuretics.
-Unlike in HFrEF, calcium channel blockers can be used in this subpopulation.
-This analysis provides insights into the U.S. prescribing patterns in this heterogeneous and highly prevalent subpopulation.
+Although heart failure with preserved ejection fraction (HFpEF) accounts for approximately half of all chronic heart failure cases and even though our understanding of the disease’s pathophysiology has improved, pharmacological treatments with proven outcomes benefit in HFpEF have been elusive.
+Indeed, agents with proven efficacy treating reduced ejection fraction (HFrEF), such as Novartis’s Entresto, have consistently fallen short in HFpEF studies.
+Drug treatment, therefore, focuses on the management of comorbidities, and first-line treatment typically consists of RAAS inhibitors, beta blockers, and diuretics.
+Unlike in HFrEF patients, calcium channel blockers can be used in this subpopulation.
+This analysis provides insight into U.S. prescribing patterns for HFpEF.

-- What percentage of HFpEF patients are treated with monotherapy vs. combination therapy?
+- What percentage of HFpEF patients are treated with monotherapy versus combination therapy?
 What are the most commonly used combinations?

 - What are the product-level compliance and persistency rates among drug-treated HFpEF patients?

 Treatment Algorithms: Claims Data Analysis provides detailed, quantitative analysis of the treatment journey and brand usage across lines of therapy and overall using real-world, patient-level claims data so that marketers can accurately assess their source of business, benchmark usage against competitors, and quantify areas of opportunity for their marketed or emerging brand.